Azure/kubernetes-hackfest/labs/helm-setup-deploy/README.md

     > Note: the MONGODB_URI should be of this format **(Ensure you add the `/hackfest?ssl=true`)** at the end. `mongodb://cosmosbrian11122:ctumHIz1jC4Mh1hZgWGEcLwlCLjDSCfFekVFHHhuqQxIoJGiQXrIT1TZTllqyB4G0VuI4fb0qESeuHCRJHA==@acrhcosmosbrian11122.documents.azure.com:10255/hackfest?ssl=true`

     ```
     # Customize these values from your Cosmos DB instance deployed in a previous lab.
-Use the ticks provided for strings
+Use the ticks provided for strings.

+    To find the values, open the Azure Portal and navigate to Resource Group->CosmosDB account.
+On the left hand side, select Connection String.
+Note that the Primary Connection String should be used, though it needs to be modified to match the string above.

     export MONGODB_URI=''
     export MONGODB_USER=''
     export MONGODB_PASSWORD=''